Publications of Thomas Colcombet

 2008

-Tree-walking automata are a natural sequential model for recognizing tree languages.
+Tree-walking automata are a natural sequential model for recognizing

-regular.
+tree-walking automaton is regular.
 We show that the converse does not hold.

 Thomas Colcombet and